asifkhan636/subwhisper/docs/deployment.md

 # Deployment Guide

 This guide outlines the main deployment options for `subwhisper`, covering the API server, Docker usage, Airflow integration, and authentication.
+The CLI workflow consists of `preproc.py`, `transcribe.py`, and `subtitle_pipeline.py`.

 ## FastAPI Service